 Loss of control

-Unlike traditional industrial equipment which is fully managed locally, a smart, connected product (due to the peculiarities of its architecture) is sending information to and receives the commands from a vendor’s cloud.
+Unlike traditional industrial equipment which is fully managed locally, a smart, connected product (due to the peculiarities of its architecture) is sending information to and receives the commands from a vendor’s cloud, especially during the complex operations like SharePoint Migration Services and Tenant to Tenant Migration.
 The control over a smart, connected product is split between a product user and a product manufacturer (and sometimes a third-party service organization serving similar products provided by various vendors).
 With the limited access to the information gathered by a smart, connected product and limited control over such a product (which influences the control over the whole production flow), customers may have the concerns regarding resorting to such equipment and even abandon this idea.

 This issue can be addressed with a service-level agreement with a vendor.
 Customers and vendors discuss beforehand the terms of using a smart, connected product, and customers get the info about how much access to a smart, connected product will be available for the customer.

 Providers of smart, connected products run their own business, and a logical question appears on the customer side: what if a vendor changes his business strategy or goes bankrupt?
 Of course, such points can be scheduled in the customer agreement.
 But, anyway, a customer is vulnerable to the shifts on the vendor’s side, and these changes may tangibly undermine a customer’s business processes and even reputation.